suaye07/Prediction-of-recipes-and-ratings/README.md

-# Data Analysis on the food receipes and ratings reviews since 2008
+# Data Prediction on the food receipes and ratings reviews since 2008

 by Su Aye

-***Cooking Time and Average Rating Analysis***
+***Date of the review and Ratings Prediction***
 ---
 ## Introduction
-In this project, I aim to investigate the relationship between cooking time and the average rating of recipes.
-The cooking time of a recipe is the duration it takes to prepare and cook the dish, while the average rating represents the overall satisfaction or quality of the recipe as rated by users.
-By analyzing this relationship, I can gain insights into whether cooking time influences the average rating of recipes.

-### Analysis Question: What is the relationship between the cooking time and average rating of recipes?
+explain in paragraph

+Exploratory data analysis on this dataset can be found [https://suaye07.github.io/Analysis-of-recipes-and-ratings/](doc:linking-to-pages#anchor-links)

+### Prediction Question:

 ---

-## Cleaning and EDA
+## Framing the Problem

+## Baseline Model

+## Final Model

+##Fairness Analysis

 Before performing the analysis, I will clean and explore the dataset.
 This step involves preprocessing the data, handling missing values, and performing exploratory data analysis (EDA) to gain a better understanding of the variables involved.
 I will ensure the data is in a suitable format for further analysis.